-Some dogs have no problems digesting dairy products.
+Some dogs have no problems digesting milk and dairy products.
 Yet others experience acute intestinal distress — like gas, diarrhea or vomiting — whenever they consume these kinds of foods.

 It all comes down to how your dog handles a specific nutrient found in milk — a nutrient known as lactose.

-Well, lactose is actually a kind of sugar.
+Well, lactose is a kind of sugar.
 Not just one single sugar, but two sugar molecules chemically linked together.

-In order for a dog to digest milk, the lactose must first be broken apart into its two more basic, easy-to-absorb sugars.
+In order for a dog to digest milk, the lactose must first be broken apart into its two basic, easy-to-absorb sugars.

-And that’s just it.
-You see, a dog’s body must be able to produce its own special lactose-splitting enzyme.
-An enzyme known as lactase.
+And in order to do that, a dog’s body must be able to produce a special lactose-splitting enzyme known as lactase.

 And that’s one thing most dogs can’t reliably do.

 from Lactose Intolerance